Film Movements in Cinema: Dogme 95

 To get a complete understanding of how a film movement like Dogme 95 came to life, it is important to know the history and the political events which took place in the early 1990s.

 Because of the ending of the Cold War as well as the downfall of the Soviet Union, there came about a very quick progression of globalization, democracy as well as capitalism on a global scale.

 These events were the binding forces that reunited the world and relaxed the drifts and clashes between the countries.
 Barriers came down, and film ideas and genres were put forward and established for migration across borders.

 Cinema reached at an uncertain point in its history in the year 1995 because digital film technology threatened it.
-By mentioning digital technology, it was implied that the cost of film production, exhibition and distribution are lessened, and the production and distributions systems are quickened.
+By mentioning digital technology, it was implied that the cost of film production, exhibition, and distribution are lessened, and the production and distribution systems are quickened.